Systematic desensitization is used to treat extreme aversions through a combination of graded exposure and relaxation.

 Establish the treatment plan with specific dates and times and assure your client they can stop the exposure whenever they need to.
 It is important that the client feels completely in control of the process and does not endure any trauma that will intensify their problems.

 You are now ready to begin.
-Look at the free worksheets below that detail a six-step systematic desensitization process, from talking about aversive stimuli and sharing related images to guided visualization, videos, and distant real-life exposure.
+Look at the free worksheets below that detail a six-step systematic desensitization process, beginning with talking about their aversive stimuli, sharing related images, then guided visualization, videos, and finally distant real-life exposure.

 The final step would be a real-life supervised exposure to the situation, generating the most intense anxiety.